 Health & Human Development

 We review and admit prospective applicants beginning February 15th of each year.
-Successful applicants begin their course of study mid-June each year.
-Prospective applicants may apply online or download the application from the Graduate School.
+Successful applicants begin their course of study in late June each year.
+Prospective applicants apply online at the Graduate School's website.

 The school counseling program requires